- Study at Deakin

 To become a full member of the Australian Psychological Society Ltd (APS) (opens in new window) requires six years of academic study.
 To become an associate member requires a four-year sequence of academic study.

-Deakin's Psychology sequence is recognised by both the PBA and the APS.
+Deakin's Psychology sequence is recognised by both the Psychology Board of Australia and the APS.

-There is currently a mid-year and end of year intake only in the Graduate Diploma of Psychological Studies.
-Those applying for undergraduate degrees should check with the Course Chair regarding the possibility of mid-year intake.
+There is currently a mid-year and end of year intake in the Graduate Diploma of Psychological Studies.
+Undergraduate degrees also have a mid-year intake and an end of year intake in 2013 subject to approval.

 When you are finalising your enrolment, the School Administrative Officer (Teaching and Learning) will be able to confirm your eligibility for credit for any prior studies.